EugeneChepurko/Dirty_money/README.md

 # Dirty_money
-This program for calculate my salary.
+This program for calculate my salary.<br>
+Used WPF.